Myanmar: Time running out for NGOs to avoid humanitarian catastrophe | DW | 14.06.2021

 NGO work depends on trust and cooperation between governments of the affected countries, NGOs and donors.
 Money for NGO work comes from governments in donor countries and government-affiliated organizations, such as the German Society for International Cooperation (GIZ), which often cooperate with local partners.

-For NGOs operating in Myanmar, the first thing that matters now is determining to what extent the military government allows aid at all.
+For NGOs operating in Myanmar, the top priority now is determining to what extent the military government allows aid at all.

 Last Wednesday, the English-language daily newspaper The Irrawaddy reported the closure of a clinic for HIV and tuberculosis operated by the NGO "Doctors Without Borders" (MSF) in the southern city of Dawei.